 1994: Stephane Richer scores his fourth career Stanley Cup Playoff overtime goal at 15:23 of the second overtime to give the New Jersey Devils a 4-3 win against the Rangers at Madison Square Garden in Game 1 of the Eastern Conference Final.
 Claude Lemieux gives Richer the chance to be the hero by scoring the tying goal with 43 seconds remaining in the third period.
 The Devils win the opener of the best-of-7 series after losing all six of their regular-season games against the Rangers.

-1995: The visiting Vancouver Canucks set a Stanley Cup Playoff record for the fastest two shorthanded goals by one team, scoring twice in 17 seconds during a 6-5 overtime win against the St. Louis Blues in Game 5 of the Western Conference Quarterfinals.
+1995: The visiting Vancouver Canucks set a playoff record for the fastest two shorthanded goals by one team by scoring twice in 17 seconds during a 6-5 overtime win against the St. Louis Blues in Game 5 of the Western Conference Quarterfinals.
 Christian Ruuttu scores an unassisted goal at 4:31 and Geoff Courtnall beats Curtis Joseph at 4:48.
 The Canucks break the record of 24 seconds set by Montreal in 1978.
 Cliff Ronning scores the game-winner 1:48 into overtime.

 2002: Patrick Roy extends his NHL record with his 22nd career playoff shutout and the Colorado Avalanche defeat the San Jose Sharks 1-0 at Pepsi Center in Game 7 of the Western Conference Semifinals.
 Peter Forsberg's second-period goal is the margin of victory.